rojkov/rojkov.github.io/posts/whats-behind-sailfish-browser.rst

 Firefox OS.
 For some reason it's not that known that the Sailfish browser is built upon the EmbedLite_ embedding API (also known as IPCLiteAPI) for Gecko.

-This embedding API started as a research project in Nokia by Oleg Romashin at the times when Nokia was still developing the Maemo platform.
+This embedding API started as a research project in Nokia by Oleg Romashin and Andrey Petrov at the times when Nokia was still developing the Maemo platform.
 Currently the project is maintained by Tatiana Meshkova.

 It would help us a lot if the API made its way to the main Gecko repository and became a part of the engine.
 Unfortunately this hasn't happened yet and the